Updated July 2017

 This post assumes you already have your domain name purchased.
 You need a domain name in order to host your email on YOUR domain rather than shared domains like yahoo.com or comcast.net for example.

 After you have your domain name, you need email hosting to setup email addresses.
-Email hosting is the physical location where your email is received, sent, and stored.
+Email hosting is the physical location where your email is stored and the applications are run to send and receive mail.
 This is where it gets a little tricky and you can end up overpaying for services you don’t need.
 Here are two affordable and appropriate ways to get small business email set up.

-Many domain name registrars include a single email address.
+- Many domain name registrars include a single email address.
 Check with your registrar where your domain is managed to see if you have free email hosting with your domain.
-Godaddy used to provide 1 free email address with all domain names but stopped in 2013 and now charges a few dollars a month for one email address.
-It seems most domain registrars will follow in Godaddy’s footsteps and eliminate free email hosting, but it’s worth checking before purchasing elsewhere.
+In the past, Godaddy provided 1 free email address with all domain names but stopped in 2013 and now charges a few dollars a month for one email address through a partnership with Office 365 by Microsoft.
+It seems most domain registrars will follow in Godaddy’s footsteps and eliminate free email hosting, but it’s worth checking if email is included with your domain before purchasing elsewhere.

-If you are buying website hosting to create a website for your business, email addresses are probably included in the price of your hosting.
-You shouldn’t need to purchase email hosting separately unless you have specific needs for your email service like a large number of email addresses or tons of storage.
+- If you are buying or already purchased website hosting to create a website for your business, email addresses are probably included in the price of your hosting.
+You shouldn’t need to purchase email hosting separately unless you have specific needs for your email service like a large number of email addresses, tons of storage, or better spam protection.
+Often the email client is not as good as what you would get with Google G Suite (gmail), Office 365, or Zoho Mail, but the setup will be super easy and it’s already included in what you’re paying for hosting.
+RoundCube is a popular email platform that is including with many costing platforms.

-Yahoo email hosting for small businesses is one of the most popular services for email.
-It’s not because it’s an amazing value, but more because it comes up #1 in search engines when people search for “small business email.”
-The same is true of Yahoo’s Small Business Website service.
+When I wrote this post in 2013, Yahoo email hosting for small businesses was one of the most popular services for email.
+And it wasn’t really because it was a great option, but more because it comes up #1 in search engines when people search for “small business email.”

 Email Viewing Options